Can Isopods Drown? Find Our Here

 The Bottom Line

-Yes, isopods can drown, and it happens more often than new keepers realise.
-Their gills are designed for humid air, not submersion, and their legs can't grip smooth wet surfaces to escape.
-But with a few simple precautions – escape routes in water dishes, shallow containers, and proper humidity management – you can keep your colony safe while still providing water features for other inhabitants.
+Yes, isopods can drown, and properly happens more often than new keepers realise.
+Their pleopodal lungs are designed for humid air, not submersion, and their legs can't grip smooth wet surfaces to escape.
+But with a few simple precautions — escape routes in water dishes, shallow containers, water crystals as alternatives, and proper humidity management through substrate — you can keep your colony safe while still providing water features for other bioactive inhabitants.